 Do you want to take a summer math course, but your schedule does not permit a scheduled time for class?
 This self-paced Intensive Geometry course is designed to be taken in seven weeks, but has a window of fifteen weeks to complete the course.
 This allows flexibility in your schedule for vacations, jobs, and other summer camps.
 We will review all major geometry topics as well as strengthen the skills for students who have previously taken a Geometry course.
 For students who have not yet taken a full year of geometry, this is a basic course to enable you to improve performance in future math courses including Geometry, Algebra II and Pre-Calculus.

-Course Structure: Students will build confidence by in-class practice and refresh their comprehension of topics by watching video tutorials provided in pre-recorded videos, followed by a variety of teacher-graded homework assignments.
+Students will build confidence and refresh their comprehension of topics by watching video tutorials provided in pre-recorded videos, followed by a variety of teacher-graded homework assignments.
 Topics to be studied include:

-Who should enroll: Students should be 9th grade or above.
-The well-prepared applicant is familiar with the fundamentals of algebra (has completed one year of algebra) and has the maturity to diligently complete the assigned homework and seek additional help when needed.
+Who should enroll: The well-prepared applicant is familiar with the fundamentals of algebra (has completed one year of algebra) and has the maturity to diligently complete the assigned homework and seek additional help when necessary.
 Learning how to learn mathematics is stressed in this course, so students who are motivated to improve should apply.